Optimising creation operators for charmonium spectroscopy on the lattice: Charmonium spectrum

 and estimate $A_G$ as the average of $A_{eff}(t)$ in the previously mentioned plateau region.
 A similar procedure can be done for the generalized eigenvalues from the GEVP defined in Eqn. \eqref{eqn:Eigenvalues}.
 They have a large $t$ limit given by \cite{Irges2007}

 which is an identical form to the normalized correlation in the case of standard distillation.
 One can again account for the presence of excited state contamination and perform a fit of the data to the form of Eqn. \eqref{eqn:NormalizedCosh} by taking $e=0$ and replacing $\frac{C(t)}{C(t_G)}$ with $\frac{\rho_{e}(t,t_G)}{\rho_{e}(t_G,t_G)}$, which is equal to $\rho_{e}(t,t_G)$ due to normalization.
 By doing so via an average of $A_{eff}(t)$ in the region of the effective mass plateau where $B_1(t)$ is $0$ one gets the value that quantifies the suppression of excited state contamination just as for the case of standard distillation.
 Once the value of $A_G$ is known for the ground state of every operator analyzed in this work via both standard distillation and the one with the optimal profile it is possible to compare them as to quantify the improvement that the optimal profile brings.
 These values are displayed in Table \ref{table:OverlapTable}, where $A_G$ is denoted as the fractional overlap.
+For the $\gamma_5$ bilinear, the fractional overlap from fitting the first-excited state is included.
+Again, a value close to unity indicates the profiles also accurately represent excited-state wavefunctions.
+Note no comparison with the standard distillation method is available, since only a single correlation function is generated from the $\gamma_5$ bilinear.
 As expected this fractional overlap is larger when using the optimal profiles compared to standard distillation.
 Remarkable improvement is obtained for a majority of the operators studied, with notable examples being $\gamma_0 \gamma_5 \gamma_i \nabla_i$, $\gamma_i$, $\epsilon_{ijk}\gamma_j \gamma_k$ and $\nabla_i$ where the fractional overlaps increase by factors of approximately $1.25$, $1.13$, $1.2$ and $1.56$ respectively.
 The case of $\nabla_i$ is also particularly special since the fractional overlap goes from being below $0.5$ with standard distillation, which one might consider small, to around $0.742$ with the optimal profile, which is around the values that other operators have for the standard distillation case.
 While this shows that this operator has significant contributions from excited states compared to others of the same $J^{PC}$ and therefore might not be the best one to use to access the ground state, it also holds that the use of the optimal profile significantly decreases such contributions and puts the operator in approximately equal standing to the others with standard distillation.
 The case of the operators involving $\mathbb{B}_i$ also display an interesting behaviour.
 Both $\gamma_i \mathbb{B}_i$ and $\gamma_5 \mathbb{B}_i$ present a rather small increase in their fractional overlaps when the optimal profiles are used.
 This could be explained by the fact that these operators are expected to have considerable contributions from excited states, including members of hybrid supermultiplets with the same $J^{PC}$ \cite{Liu2012}, given the combination of derivatives they contain.
 Because of this the optimal profile might not be able to suppress these contributions significantly or otherwise enhance too much the one from the ground state already present.
 However, the contribution to these excited states is expected to be enhanced by the optimal meson profile corresponding to them which is of course different than the one of the ground state.